Getting a Mortgage on a Flat

 Independent Mortgage Advisor

-The ability to get a mortgage on a flat will depend on a few different factors that you should be aware of, namely the stipulations from different lenders on different types of properties.
+The ability to get a mortgage on a flat will depend on a few factors that you should be aware of, namely the stipulations from different lenders on different properties.

 While it shouldn’t necessarily be more difficult than getting a mortgage on a house, there may be some hurdles to overcome according to your circumstances.
-A good mortgage broker who specialises in flats can help you through the process, but let’s help to make things clearer initially here.
+A good mortgage broker specialising in flats can help you through the process, but let’s help make things clearer initially here.

 Can you get a mortgage on a flat?